PaweX/NewSettlers4Project/README.md

 - additional hidden command prompt for developers (it will show extra messages and allow to type in commands)
 - playable Dark Tribe
 - more advanced map editor that is compatibile with the original one as much as possible

+**Are you interested in the project?**
+I am more game designer than programmer.
+I can program, however when it comes to complex math calculations like rendering the triangles in Settlers III or IV, I feel lost.
+If you want to help, then join the project and let's make an open, free version of Settlers IV with extras.